Cicero man charged with dealing heroin in Utica

-A 29-year-old Cicero man was arrested Thursday after police said he delivered a mixture of heroin/fentanyl to Tri-County Drug Enforcement Narcotics Team agents.
+A 29-year-old Cicero man was arrested Thursday after police said he delivered a mixture of heroin and fentanyl to Tri-County Drug Enforcement Narcotics Team agents.

 Alexander E. Bryant was arrested in the area of 3000 E. Eighth Road in Utica.

-Police said Bryant delivered 48 bags containing about 31 grams (0.069 pounds) of heroin/fentanyl mixture on one occasion and another 56 bags containing about 35 grams (0.077 pounds) of purported heroin/fentanyl mixture on Thursday.
+Police said Bryant delivered 48 bags containing about 31 grams (0.069 pounds) of a heroin/fentanyl mixture on one occasion and another 56 bags containing about 35 grams (0.077 pounds) of a purported heroin/fentanyl mixture Thursday.

-Bryant is charged with two counts of unlawful delivery of a controlled substance (heroin/fentanyl) a class X felony.
-He faces six to 30 years in prison, if convicted.
-Additional charges may be filed at a late date pending further investigation, police said.
+Bryant is charged with two counts of unlawful delivery of a controlled substance (heroin/fentanyl), a Class X felony.
+He faces six to 30 years in prison if convicted.
+Additional charges may be filed at a later date pending further investigation, police said.
 Bryant was taken to the La Salle County Jail pending a detention hearing.

-Tri-DENT was assisted by the La Salle County Sheriff’s Office, as well as Utica and Ottawa police departments.
+Tri-DENT was assisted by the La Salle County Sheriff’s Office as well as the Utica and Ottawa police departments.